Worship at Home

 Follow any of these live streamed services by clicking the links

-Sunday mornings at 10.30 there will be a Birmingham District service.
-You can watch it live or later on the District's YouTube channel by clicking here or its Facebook page by clicking here.
+Sunday mornings at 10.30 there has often been a Birmingham District service that you can watch live or later on the District's YouTube channel by clicking here or its Facebook page by clicking here.
 You don't need a Facebook account to watch the service.

 Every Sunday morning at 10.30 there will be a service on the Circuit YouTube channel every week which you can follow live or watch back later if that is more convenient for you.
 Sometimes we will show the services here on the website too.